-There are nearly as many different ways to approach and investigate a crime scene as there are detectives in line at donut establishments.
-I suspect their orders—chocolate-covered, glazed, bear claw, etc.—are as diverse as their personalities and ways they approach the job.
+There are nearly as many different ways to approach and investigate a crime scene as there are officers standing in line each morning at coffee and/or donut establishments.
+I suspect their orders—chocolate-covered, glazed, bear claw, etc.—are as diverse as their personalities and the ways they approach the job.
 But, despite the menagerie of varying quirks and thought processes, there are things that should be done at all murder scenes.
 For example …

-1. Document air temperature at the scene (ambient air).
+1. Record the air temperature at the scene (ambient air).

-2. Document body temperature, if the medical examiner is not on scene.
-Document description – cold, warm, frozen, etc. To the touch, only.
+2. Document body temperature of the deceased, if the medical examiner is not on scene.
+Document description—cold, warm, frozen, etc. To the touch, only.
 Cops do not insert thermometers into any portion of a human body.

-5. Document degree of decomposition – skeletonization, putrefaction, mummification, etc.
+5. Note the degree of decomposition—skeletonization, putrefaction, mummification, etc.

 7. Photograph the body exactly as it was found.
-And, the ground beneath the body should be photographed once the body has been removed.
+Also, the ground beneath the body should be photographed once the body has been removed

 8. Document victim’s physical characteristics—description of the body, including scars, marks, tattoos, clothing, jewelry, and obvious wounds).